junxit/us-congress-bills-117/metadata.md

 - 2021-07-26 — Mrs. Dingell moved to suspend the rules and pass the bill, as amended.
 - 2021-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 221). (text: CR H3862)
 - 2021-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 221).(text: CR H3862)
+- 2021-07-27 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.